 Define CUI Specific to Your Contract

 The first step you need to take is to indicate your company’s CUI environment.
 This is a controlled environment where CUI is stored, processed, and transmitted.
-It’s important to know what the CUI environment is because it defines the processes, services, and systems in scope for NIST 800-171.
+It’s important to know what the CUI environment is because it defines the processes, services, and systems in scope for NIST SP 800-171.
 If you’re not sure what your CUI is, you can ask for assistance from your contracting officer.

 Create Policies and Processes to Meet Cybersecurity Compliance Requirements

 Even though CMMC 2.0 has eliminated the requirement for processes, it’s still wise to complete this step.
 Identify all applicable contracts, regulations, laws, and requirements with which your company should comply, and create policies and processes that will help you meet and manage those requirements.
 These policies must be concise and directly align with your company’s compliance requirements.

 Operationalize Your Policies to Implement CMMC / NIST 800-171 Controls

 This is where your technology, processes, and people come together to operationalize your privacy and cybersecurity program.
 It implements the exact requirement for compliance and brings your policies to life.
 This step requires you to identify teams responsible for specific CUI controls and define their roles and responsibilities to ensure requirements are properly implemented.

 Create a Plan of Action & Milestone (POA&M) and a System Security Plan (SSP) to document the changes that affect your CUI environment.
 These two documents are important for two reasons:

 - The SSP contains information about the processes, people, and technologies used to manage your CUI environment.